fadion/aria/README.md

 ## Functions

 Aria treats functions as first class, like any sane language should.
 It checks all the boxes: they can be passed to variables, as arguments to other functions, and as elements to data structures.
-They also support recursion, closures, currying, you name it.
+They also support recursion, closures, currying, variadic parameters, you name it.

 ```swift
 let add = fn x, y